 The transformer will be installed in a controlled environment with minimal exposure to harsh conditions.

-Choose a Hermetically Sealed Transformer If:
+Choose a Hermetically Sealed Transformer :

 You require a low-maintenance solution for indoor or urban installations.